-Mid-century Modern used the technology of mass production to produce good-looking pieces of furniture out of the latest materials.
+Mid-Century Modern used the technology of mass production to produce good-looking pieces of furniture out of the latest materials.
 A number of these materials became commonplace after World War II, so the idea was to make things affordable.
 These were not “custom-made pieces.”
-When you bought a Tiffany lamp, even though that was a production piece in its day, it was also a handmade piece that cost as much as $500.
+When you bought a Tiffany lamp, even though it was a production piece in its day, it was also handmade and cost as much as $500.
 That was a huge amount of money.
 It was not for general consumption.
-The Ruhlmann chair from the ’20s could cost as much as a house it went into.
+The Ruhlmann chair from the 1920s could cost as much as a house it went into.
 These pieces were made for the really, really wealthy classes.

-That changed with Mid-century Modern.
+That changed with Mid-Century Modern.
 Suddenly you had great architects and great designers designing for commercial companies, and middle-class people could afford to buy great design.
-I’m not talking about the watered-down ’30s American Art Deco that Herman Miller produced.
-Those pieces were quite nice, but to me, that’s not Mid-century Modern at all.
-It was only the beginnings of it.
+I’m not talking about the watered-down 1930s American Art Deco that Herman Miller produced.
+Those pieces were quite nice, but to me, that’s not Mid-Century Modern at all.
+It was only the beginning of it.

 Maraschiello: A little later than that.
 One very cool thing that people forget about JFK is that when he debated Nixon, they were sitting in Hans Wegner chairs.
 I knew the guy who produced the debate, and I asked him about it, and he said, “Yes, it was chosen because it was a very modern, iconic design.”

-I think Mid-century Modern went past the ’60s.
+I think Mid-Century Modern went past the 1960s.
 When all the student revolutions happened in the late ’60s, people started to think outside the box.
 I think that was an interesting moment in time because there was an idea that maybe anything was possible.
 It was a revolution in design all over.
-You had just all kinds of cool things happening, including this “socialism” of design, which has always been in the background of group design.
+You had all kinds of cool things happening, including this “socialism” of design, which has always been in the background of group design.

 Collectors Weekly: So one aspect of the aesthetic was its collaborative nature?